 The sense of immersion comes from the lighting and sound, as integral to the work as Maliphant’s choreographic expression.

 Under collaborator Michael Hulls’ lighting, shadow is as important as light.
 They are not afraid to use shadow; there is almost always more darkness on stage than light.
 The stage’s extents are rarely revealed, and the dancers, and the centre of gravity of the pieces, repeatedly appear out of and retreat into shadow.
 Focussed shafts of light mean that at times only some of the dancer’s body is lit, giving a heightened charge (though interestingly, the strobe effect of a whirring arm in a beam of light is provided not by pulsing lights as I had imagined, but in the human eye watching).
-One mesmerising piece, Shift, from 1996, danced by Maliphant himself, has him slowly moving around the stage through crossed beams of light so that he is silhouetted in strips of light on the back of the stage, dancing with his shadows.
+An early and mesmerising piece, Shift, from 1996, danced by Maliphant himself, has him slowly moving around the stage through crossed beams of light so that he is silhouetted in strips of light on the back of the stage, dancing with his shadows.
 In another, Two, from 1997, Sylvie Guillem uncoils her incredible limbs standing otherwise still in a shaft of light.

-Music plays, from quiet to the other side of loud, always somehow feeling the most physical, tangible, part of the dance.
+Music plays, from quiet to the far side of loud, always somehow feeling the most physical, tangible, part of the dance.
 It often morphs through a piece, from one piano key, repeated, or a single haunting bowed string, to full-on house; from chamber concert to nightclub, as shadowed and nuanced as the lighting.

 Movements are always gentle, even when fast.
 There is always fluidity, poise.
 There is an innate modernity, without shouting it – as in of course it’s modern, why would something new be anything else rather than Hey!
 We’re Being Modern!
 Not following classical form of beginning, middle and end, endings can arrive by surprise, and yet always achieve closure.
 And though they are perfectly composed, the best of his dances always leave me wanting to watch them again; not immediately, but the next day, to experience the immersion again.